 In this work we have traced the change of electronic structure, ballistic current density, and Landauer transmission of linear carbon wires during axial torsion.
-All types of cumulenic and polyynic carbon wires exhibit helical $\pi$ -orbitals when the end-groups are not in co-planar orientation.
+All types of cumulenic and polyynic carbon wires exhibit helical π -orbitals when the end-groups are not in co-planar orientation.
 This helical electronic structure gives rise to ring current patterns around the linear wires, and for all three classes of wires we see a correlation between the change of frontier orbital helicities and the direction of the ring currents around the wire.
 It is hard not to speculate that ring current patterns around the axis of linear molecular wires can provide novel functionality in carbyne-based molecular electronics components.
-For example, it has been suggested that helical currents around an axis can induce a unidirectional rotation in the molecule due to the conservation of the total angular momentum, 122-123 thus making the linear segment of the molecule function as a current-driven motor.
-The circular movement of charge will also generate a local unidirectional magnetic field in the molecule, 124-125 which may allow for magnetic control of the single-molecule conductance; 126-130 a direction we are working towards exploring.
+For example, it has been suggested that helical currents around an axis can induce a unidirectional rotation in the molecule due to the conservation of the total angular momentum,122-123 thus making the linear segment of the molecule function as a current-driven motor.
+The circular movement of charge will also generate a local unidirectional magnetic field in the molecule,124-125 which may allow for magnetic control of the single-molecule conductance;126-130 a direction we are working towards exploring.
 Realizing the potential of helical currents in truly linear molecules poses an interesting challenge for the field of molecular electronics.

 We have demonstrated that polyynes, odd-n cumulenes, and even-n cumulenes exhibit distinctively different transmission profiles under axial torsion.
 Most notably, we predict that the transmission of odd-n cumulenes rise with torsion from 0°/180° towards 90° dihedral angle.
-The well-known cos-squared dependence of the transmission with axial torsion is a special case, which in the case of linear carbon wires only holds for even-carbon polyynic systems.
+The rise of transmission with torsion towards perpendicular end-groups is mediated by a narrowing of the HOMO-LUMO gap.
+This effect is also seen in even-n cumulenes when they approach a structure with co-planar end-groups.
+However, the electronic structure of polyynes do not provide any significant narrowing of the HOMO-LUMO gap with torsion, where the transmission follows the well-known cosine-squared dependence of the transmission with axial torsion.
+It is clear from our results, that the cosine-squared dependence is a special case which for linear carbon wires only holds for even-carbon polyynic systems.
+Common for all three types of carbon wires is that the transmission through the π -system is suppressed at 90° torsion.
+This is a direct consequence of molecular orbitals of opposite symmetry becoming quasi-degenerate, which leads to destructive quantum interference similar to that seen in cyclic π -systems.

-The finding of three distinctive transmission profiles with torsion suggest that odd-n and evenn cumulenes are to be considered as separate types of carbyne-like molecules.
+The finding of three distinctive transmission profiles with torsion suggest that odd-n and even-n cumulenes are to be considered as separate types of carbyne-like molecules.
 Along with polyynes, odd-n and even-n cumulenes form the three classes of closed-shell carbon wires in the molecular limit.
 The identification of three regimes of axial torsion may allow for the identification of the polyynic or cumulenic nature of experimentally accessible carbyne wires.

 Supporting Information.
 Level of Theory.
 Electronic Structure of Biphenyl.
-Alternative
+Alternative Endgroups.

-End-groups.
 Transmission Plots.
 Transmission with Gold Electrodes.
 Hückel Models.
 Convergence of Current Density.
 High Resolution Images of Current Density.